 *Adapted from the definition of Cultural Competence in the Developmental Disabilities Assistance and Bill of Rights Act (DD Act).

 Community of Practice on Cultural and Linguistic Competence

-The Developmental Disabilities Planning Council (DDPC) is part of a 5-year Community of Practice (CoP) on Cultural and Linguistic Competence in Developmental Disabilities.
-The CoP initiative is coordinated through Georgetown’s National Center for Cultural Competence (NCCC) and funded by the Administration on Intellectual and Developmental Disabilities, Administration for Community Living, U.S. Department of Health and Human Services through a 5-year Cooperative Agreement.
+The Developmental Disabilities Planning Council (DDPC) is part of a 5-year CoP on Cultural and Linguistic Competence in Developmental Disabilities.
+The CoP is led by Georgetown’s National Center for Cultural Competence (NCCC).
+It is funded by the Administration on Intellectual and Developmental Disabilities (AIDD), Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS).